 Charles Knife Canyon & Thomas Carter Lookout

 This is an 11 km windy and at times narrow track.
 The last part is unsealed but do-able in 2WD if you take it easy.
 At the top there are great views of the canyon and Exmouth.
 The turn off is about 20 kilometres south of Exmouth.
-From the lookout you can access the Badjirrajirra Walk trail, a level 4 6km loop around the top of the range.
+From the lookout you can access the Badjirrajirra Walk trail, a level 4 6 km loop around the top of the range.
 It’s best done between April and October to avoid the heat.
+If you are an early riser, one of the best things to do in Exmouth is go here for a spectacular sunrise.

 From the height of Charles Knife Canyon and the lookout, the 4WD only Shothole Canyon drive takes you along the floor of the gorge.
 Look for the turn off about 15 minutes south of Exmouth.
 It’s a 12km drive along the unsealed track.
 Check the conditions before you go, the track can be closed by rain.